 There are two heater units, one under each rear-facing seat.
 Each unit has an outlet at the floor, blowing rearward, and an inlet immediately above in the seat riser.
 In addition, each unit has a duct routed to the first officer and driver foot area.
-These outlets are located at floor level directly beneath each seat riser.
+These outlets are located in the seat riser next to the engine tunnel.
 Controls consist of temperature and fan speed.
 The left and right units are controlled simultaneously.